Learn More about Barsabbas

 Barsabbas is by no means a familiar character in the Bible.
 In fact, he is only mentioned twice—both times in the book of Acts.
 What makes him an intriguing fellow is his character and integrity.

 He could have even been angry with God.
 After all, if God’s hand was really in this selection, as they had prayed, then it was God who decided to not pick Barsabbas.
 Its one thing for a person to tell you “no,” but for God to say “no” carries much more weight.

-Read more about other people in the New Testament in The Friends and Foes of Jesus, now available in e-book, paperback, and hardcover.
+Read about more biblical characters in The Friends and Foes of Jesus, now available in e-book, paperback, and hardcover.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.